 What are the best forex brokers for cryptocurrency trading?

-Below our curated list of the best forex brokers offering also CFD trading on the major crypto pairs, with details of features and characteristics.
+Below is our curated list and review of the best forex brokers offering also CFD trading on the major crypto pairs, with details of features and characteristics.

 How to choose a forex broker offering cryptocurrencies

 Selecting the right forex broker for cryptocurrency trading can be a challenging endeavor.
 Here are three critical aspects to consider: